 You can make quite a few things ahead of time and relieve some of the stress on turkey day!

-- Muffins and quick breads can be made a day or 2 ahead of time and stored in the refrigerator.
+- Muffins and quick bread can be made ahead and frozen or stored in the refrigerator

-- Mix up your pie crust dough a day or 2 ahead of time and store in a plastic bag in the refrigerator.
-You can also roll the crusts out, fit in your pie pans, stick in a large plastic bag and freeze the week before Thanksgiving.
+- Mix up your pie crust dough a day ahead and store it in a plastic bag in the refrigerator.
+You can also roll the crusts out, fit them in your pie pans, stick them in a large plastic bag, and freeze them the week before Thanksgiving.

 - My neighbor’s wife used to roast her turkey the day before Thanksgiving, then she would slice and arrange the meat on heat-proof platters to refrigerate overnight.
 The next day the platters went in the oven shortly before dinner.
 I think this could dry the turkey out, but maybe some drippings would help.

 I’m certainly not perfect!
-And I’ve had lumpy gravy, dried out turkey, and burned dinner rolls on my Thanksgiving table.
+And I’ve had lumpy gravy, dried-out turkey, and burned dinner rolls on my Thanksgiving table.
 Over the years I’ve had quite a bit of practice and things go much more smoothly when I cook for the holidays.
-Now if I could just take some photos to share with you!

 What is your favorite Thanksgiving Hack?
 I’d love to hear about it!